franciskisiara/osmose/README.md

 Version 1.2.0 introduces a global function, `osmose()`, that can automatically detect a model class from the filter.

+*To use this feature, you must publish osmose's configuration file by running;*

 To automatically detect models, the convention `${ModelName}Filter` should be followed when creating filters For example, a filter named **CharacterFilter** will look for and automatically load a model called **Character**.